 In the end, France declared war first, with the Assembly voting for war on Austria and its allies in April 1792.
 Pope Pius VI joined the wide coalition (the first of a long series) aimed at restoring the Ancien Régime, the political and social system which existed in France before the Revolution.

-The Papal State was very weak from a military viewpoint, but Pope Pius VI was confident the war would have been fought in France and the trained troops of the coalition would have easily defeated the disorganized armies raised by the revolutionary government.
+The Papal State was very weak from a military viewpoint, but the Pope was confident the war would have been fought in France and the trained troops of the coalition would have easily defeated the disorganized armies raised by the revolutionary government.
 It seemed an easy mission to accomplish.

-In February 1797 Bonaparte claimed that the pope had resumed his alliance with Austria and moved towards Rome: the pope in a desperate attempt to stop him agreed to surrender all his northern territories and to pay an even larger amount (Peace of Tolentino).
-The gigantic statue of solid silver portraying St. Ignatius in il Gesù was melted down to make up the silver due to France.
+In February 1797 Bonaparte claimed that the Pope had resumed his alliance with Austria and moved towards Rome: the Pope in a desperate attempt to stop him agreed to surrender all his northern territories and to pay an even larger amount (Peace of Tolentino).
+The gigantic statue of solid silver portraying St. Ignatius at il Gesù was melted down to make up the silver due to France.

 Pope Pius VI placed large coats of arms to celebrate minor repairs or renovations: occasionally they were of a gigantic size

-(see that in S. Spirito in Sassia): he had a complex coat of arms showing
+(see that in S. Spirito in Sassia): he had a complex coat of arms (see a page on it) showing

-Borea (a wind) blowing on lilies: the image in the background of this page shows this detail.
+Borea (a north cold wind) blowing on lilies: the image in the background of this page shows this detail.

 The main building erected by Pope Pius VI was Sacrestia di S. Pietro, while his nephew enlarged an existing palace near Piazza Navona; the renovated building was designed by Giuseppe Valadier in a Neo-Renaissance style which became a model for many XIXth century palaces.